 A: Taylor does not have a grants program for community organizations.
-Most partnerships take the form of in-kind support, aiming to match current Taylor programs and people with the needs of informed community organizations.
-Community organizations that become partners may receive payments depending on their specific relationship with Taylor.
-Community organizations may receive a small honorarium for speaking in a class or working with a program such as IGNITE or the Changemaker Institute.
+Most partnerships take the form of in-kind support, aiming to match current Taylor programs and people with the needs of high impact community organizations.
+Community organizations that become partners may receive payments depending on their specific relationship with Taylor, such as honorariums for speaking in a class or working with a program.

 Q: What are the benefits of a Taylor Partnership?

-A: Taylor partners can advertise events and opportunities through Taylor social media channels, gain access to Tulane students and the Taylor network, receive feedback on programs, and learn new skills such as design-thinking.
+A: Taylor partners can advertise events and opportunities through Taylor social media channels, gain access to Tulane students and the Taylor network, receive feedback on programs, and learn new skills such as human-centered design.

 Q: As a Taylor partner, are we also a Tulane partner?

 A: You are a partner with the Phyllis M. Taylor Center for Social Innovation and Design Thinking of Tulane University.
-You may also be a partner with other units at “Tulane”, which the Taylor Center encourages.
+You may also be a partner with other units at Tulane University, which the Taylor Center encourages.